jackstapleton/rdb-autoscaling/whitepaper.md

 Options for how to set up an intra-day write-down solution have been discussed in a previous whitepaper by Colm McCarthy, [Intraday writedown solutions](https://code.kx.com/v2/wp/intraday-writedown).

+#### Querying Distributed RDBs

+This solution has one obvious difference to a regular kdb+ system in that there are multiple RDB servers.
+User queries will need to be parsed and routed to each one to ensure the data can be retrieved effectively.
+Engineering a solution for this is beyond the scope of this paper, but it may be tackled in the future.

+Once a gateway process is set up distributed RDBs could offer some advantages over a regular RDB:

+- RDBs can be filtered out by the gateway pre-query based on which data sets they are holding.
+- Each RDB will be holding a fraction of the day's data, decreasing query memory and duration.
+- Queries across multiple RDBs can be done in parallel.

 ## Conclusion